linux-test-project/ltp/lib/README.md

 it's executed.
 The cleanup() callback runs in a special context where the tst\_brk(TBROK, ...) calls are converted into tst\_res(TWARN, ...) calls.
-This is because we found out that carrying on with partially broken cleanup is usually better option than exitting it in the middle.
+This is because we found out that carrying on with partially broken cleanup is usually better option than exiting it in the middle.

-The test cleanup() is also called by the tst\_brk() handler in order to cleanup before exitting the test process, hence it must be able to cope even with partial test setup.
+The test cleanup() is also called by the tst\_brk() handler in order to cleanup before exiting the test process, hence it must be able to cope even with partial test setup.
 Usually it suffices to make sure to clean up only resources that already have been set up and to do that in an inverse order that we did in setup().